carloslodelar/cardano-course/setting-up-a-local-cluster/move-funds-to-a-shelley-address.md

 --out-file utxo-keys/user1.payment.addr
 ```

-Build the transaction to move the funds from the their current Byron era address to our newly created Shelley era `user1.payment.add`This address will have all the funds for now:
+Build the transaction to move the funds from the their current Byron era address to your newly-created Shelley era `user1.payment.add`.
+This address will have all the funds for now:

 ```bash
 cardano-cli transaction build-raw \